MikroElektronika/mikrosdk_click_v2/clicks/uarttoi2c/details.md

 ## Example Description

-> This example demonstrates the use of USB to I2C click board by reading the device ID of a 3D Hall 11 click board connected to the I2C port and controlling the GPIO pins.
+> This example demonstrates the use of USB to I2C Click board by reading the device ID of a 3D Hall 11 Click board connected to the I2C port and controlling the GPIO pins.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default config which resets the device and sets the GPIO pins 0-3 as push-pull output and others as input.
+> Initializes the driver and performs the Click default config which resets the device and sets the GPIO pins 0-3 as push-pull output and others as input.
 After that, reads and displays the chip firmware version.

 ```c